Cutting-Edge Blood Test Revolutionises Alzheimer’s Detection

 PlasmarkAD offers a less intrusive and more affordable way to detect Alzheimer’s compared to traditional methods.

-What’s more, it can pick up early changes associated with Alzheimer’s before dementia symptoms even appear.
+What’s more, it can pick up early changes associated with Alzheimer’s before symptoms even appear.

-This could potentially allow for early and better management of the disease.
+This could potentially allow for early treatment options and better management of the disease.

 The importance of early detection cannot be overstressed.